yolo-brawlers/yolo-brawlers/README.md

 Yolo Brawlers is an OpenCV project created for HackED 2025!
 You can find more information about this project on [DevPost](https://devpost.com/software/yolo-brawlers) regarding the project development process, objectives, and motivation.

+## Description

+Yolo Brawlers is an interactive real-time motion-controlled game where two players control robotic fighters using their own body movements.
+Using [YOLO V11 Pose Detection](https://github.com/ultralytics/ultralytics), the system translates human fighting moves into commands for the robots, making them punch, weave, and guard dynamically.

 ## Gallery
 ![IMG_4483](https://github.com/user-attachments/assets/f2ba38a2-d61a-440a-8a33-d0f62f6f3232)